Genentech/2025_heinlein_etal/README.md

-This repository contains the R/Python scripts used to generate the figures for the manuscript:
+This repository contains the R scripts used to generate the figures for the manuscript:

 **A high MAPK cell state drives metastatic dissemination in colorectal cancer**